hasanrakibgit/full-stack-client/README.md

 ### Server site code link is https://github.com/Porgramming-Hero-web-course/full-stack-server-hasanrakibgit

 <h3> 👨🏻‍💻 &nbsp;Features </h3>
-### It has login/logout system.
+- 🤔 &nbsp; It has login/logout system.
-### Admin of this site can easily add new products and delete products.
+- 🎓 &nbsp; Admin of this site can easily add new products and delete products.
-### This site is totally based on database.
+- 💼 &nbsp; This site is totally based on database.
 Data are being uploaded and directly send to database and fetch back for showing on UI.
-### You can see your order summary.
+- 💼 &nbsp; You can see your order summary.

 <h3> 🛠 &nbsp;Technologies Used</h3>
 - 🌐 &nbsp;